chuanEgg/nmlab_final/README.md

 B12901184 謝承哲

 ## About this Project
 This is the final project of Network and Multimedia Lab (114-1).
+We tackles digital distraction in study environments, where fragmented attention reduces efficiency.
+Unlike existing tools that rely only on screen activity, our system quantifies actual focus time and incorporates social and interactive elements to make staying focused more engaging and effective.

 ## Setup